liamstatham/100-days-of-code/log.md

     - Another method to pass a name to new database ?
     - SQLite work, but need to get data from intodatatable method to table!

+### Day 55: Feb 24, Wednesday

+**Today's progress**:
+  - Some pluralsight videos
+  - Learn about c# delegates and events
+  - Made a start on OOP module
+  - Deriving from base classes

 Liam Statham